siddnegi/Ed_Tech_KPI_Dashboard/README.md

 # Ed-Tech LMS Analytics Dashboard

 ## Project Overview
-This dashboard was created to replicate my experience working at an ed-tech company, where monitoring student engagement and product performance was crucial for business success.
+This dashboard was created to replicate my experience working at an ed-tech company as an individually contributing product manager, where monitoring student engagement and product performance was crucial for business success.
 The project simulates a Learning Management System (LMS) analytics platform that tracks various key performance indicators (KPIs) across different product features.

 ## Business Context
 In the ed-tech space, understanding how students interact with various learning features is vital for: